passcod/blook/transcripts/queerly-there-special-01.md

 Fantastics Beasts, and we'll get in-world confirmation that Dumbledore is gay.

-That would be cool but, I'm worried given how Grindelwald is a villain and (spoilers!) his behavior towards CRedence in the first Fantastic Beasts movie, that he'll play directly into the evil gay manipulative pedophile stereotype.
+That would be cool but, I'm worried given how Grindelwald is a villain and (spoilers!) his behavior towards Credence in the first Fantastic Beasts movie, that he'll play directly into the evil gay manipulative pedophile stereotype.

 Uugh.

-Out of curiosity, I googled hints that Dumbledore was gay I got a lot of stuff about it outfits.
+Out of curiosity, I googled hints that Dumbledore was gay, and I got a lot of stuff about his outfits.
 He wears a floral print at one point.
 And the fact that his pet is literally flaming.
 There was also mention of his levels of emotional sensitivity.

 Obviously, nothing conclusive or direct.